Locating and applying for a co-op

 - You will need to create and/or update your Handshake profile.
-In your profile, please list your major and your standing (sophomore, junior, etc.) and upload an updated resume.
-We encourage you to complete your entire profile as employers may use Handshake to search for qualified applicants.
+In your profile, please list your major and your standing (sophomore, junior, etc.).
 If you are new to Handshake, consider reading this article: Getting Started with Handshake.

 - Click on Career Center in the upper right corner.
 Under What can we help you find?, click on Experiences.

 - Click Request an Experience.
 Follow the instructions below to fill out the application: